 Can You Mount a TV in a NYC Apartment?

-VESA stands for Video Electronics Standards Association.
-They created a universal standard for the mounting holes on the back of every flat-screen TV.
-Instead of each manufacturer inventing their own bolt pattern, VESA ensures that any compliant TV works with any compliant mount.
+VESA stands for Video Electronics Standards Association — the group that created a universal standard for TV mounting holes.
+Instead of every manufacturer using a different bolt pattern, VESA means any compliant TV works with any compliant mount.

-The VESA pattern is the distance between those four mounting holes on the back of your TV, measured in millimeters.
-It's always expressed as width × height.
-For example, VESA 400×400 means the holes are 400mm apart horizontally and 400mm apart vertically — forming a square.
+The VESA pattern is the distance between your TV's four mounting holes, measured in millimeters.
+It's written as width × height.
+VESA 400×400 means the holes are 400mm apart horizontally and 400mm apart vertically — forming a square.
+Some patterns are rectangular: VESA 600×400 means 600mm wide and 400mm tall.

-Some patterns are rectangular.
-VESA 600×400 means 600mm wide and 400mm tall.
-The mount you buy must support your exact VESA dimensions, or the bolts simply won't reach the holes.
+The mount you buy must match your exact VESA dimensions, or the bolts simply won't reach the holes.

 Option 2: Measure it yourself.
 Flip the TV around and find the four threaded holes on the back.
 They're usually recessed slightly and may have plastic covers or screws in them.
-Measure the horizontal distance between the left and right holes (center to center), then the vertical distance between the top and bottom holes.
+Measure the horizontal distance between left and right holes (center to center), then the vertical distance between top and bottom holes.
 That's your VESA pattern.
 Measure in millimeters — or measure in inches and multiply by 25.4.

 Then make sure the mount you're buying supports that exact VESA size.